...

 Skier navigating soft snow through tree-dotted terrain in the Terskey Alatau mountains, Kyrgyzstan

-The kind of lines I dream about — quiet, open, and way off the beaten path (image: Ryce Travel)
+The kind of lines I daydream about — quiet, open, and a long way from the crowds. (image: Ryce Travel)

 🇨🇳 China – Jikepulin, Hemu & the Allure of the Unknown

-Living in South Korea, I’ve long known that China has some fairly developed ski resorts — especially in places like Chongli (home to several 2022 Olympic venues), Yabuli in Heilongjiang, and Wanda Changbaishan near the North Korean border.
+Living in South Korea, I’ve long known that China has some well-developed ski resorts, especially places like Chongli (home to several 2022 Olympic venues), Yabuli in Heilongjiang, and Wanda Changbaishan near the North Korean border.

-These areas offer wide groomers, solid infrastructure, and a ski experience that feels fairly similar to Korea: fun, accessible, and easy to navigate — but not exactly soul-stirring.
+These areas offer wide groomers, solid infrastructure, and a ski experience that feels similar to Korea.
+They are fun, accessible, and easy to navigate, although not exactly the kind of terrain that leaves a mark.

-For this trip, I’ve been chasing something a little wilder.
-That’s what put Gulmarg and Kyrgyzstan at the top of the list.
-But while researching Ryce Travel’s Kyrgyzstan tours, I stumbled on another offering on their site: a “Ski Adventure China” itinerary.
-That’s the first time I saw the names Jikepulin and Hemu.
+For this trip, I was chasing something wilder.
+That is what pushed Gulmarg and Kyrgyzstan to the top of my list.
+But while digging into Ryce Travel’s Kyrgyzstan itineraries, I stumbled onto something unexpected: a “Ski Adventure China” trip.
+It was the first time I had heard the names Jikepulin and Hemu.

-These two zones are tucked into China’s remote northwest, near the Altai Mountains — close to the borders with Mongolia, Russia, and Kazakhstan.
-From everything I’ve read, they feel like a different world compared to the polished mega-resorts in the east.
-We’re talking deep, Siberian-fed snowpack, isolated terrain, and what looks like the early days of a true freeride frontier.
+These zones sit in China’s remote northwest near the Altai Mountains, close to Mongolia, Russia, and Kazakhstan.
+From what I have read, they feel nothing like the polished mega-resorts in the east.
+The snowpack is Siberian-fed, the terrain looks isolated, and the whole region seems to be in the early days of becoming a true freeride frontier.

 💸 Cost Breakdown by Destination

-I haven’t gone deep on pricing in this post — all the tours and services I’ve mentioned are linked, and I’m not affiliated with any of them, so I’ll leave the sales pitches to the pros.
+I haven’t gone deep on pricing in this post.
+The tours I’ve mentioned are linked, and since I’m not affiliated with any of them, I’ll leave the sales language to the pros.

-That said, if you’re trying to get a rough sense of which spots offer the most bang for your buck, here’s how I’d rank them based on what I’ve found so far.
+That said, if you’re trying to get a rough sense of which places offer the most value, here’s where each destination lands based on my research so far.
+The dollar signs are relative.

-Just keep in mind: these dollar signs are relative to international ski travel.
-Even the “cheapest” options will still run several thousand dollars once you factor in flights, gear, lodging, and guides.
+Even the cheapest options will still run several thousand dollars once you factor in flights, guides, lodging, food, and gear.

 🇮🇳 Gulmarg, India – $